-Kristen Hoopman is not only an owner of the properties, but is also highlighted the Airbnbs in the way they design them.
-When she thought wanted it to reflect those properties.
+Kristen Hoopman is not only an owner of the properties, but is also the designer.
+It has always been one of her goals to open a retail shop that highlighted the Airbnbs in the way they design them.
+When she thought about opening a retail space, she tion.
+Both are also UWO journalism

-Emma Hathorne creates a pottery piece in her free time.
+Katie Pulvermacher / Advance-Titan Emma Hathorne creates a pottery piece in her free time.
 Elsewhere's goal of imperfection and realness makes for an inclusive environment where anybody with the time to create their own art work can go in and work on a personal creation.